RyanSnelleksz/RyanSnelleksz.github.io/Portfolio/QuadrapedalCC/ReadMe.txt

 Build Controls:

-Movement: wasd / arow keys
+Movement: wasd / arrow keys
 Jump: Space

 My goal for this project was to make a quadrapedal character controller that felt good and looked realistic.
 Since I was making a quardrapedal CC